syntasso/kratix-docs/docs/main/07-how-kratix-complements/04-kratix-and-backstage.md

 ## How

 Integrating Backstage with Kratix is simple.
-Point Backstage at the Kratix Platform cluster and that's it.
+Point Backstage at the Kratix platform cluster and that's it.
 Kratix will then build the Backstage views as Promises are loaded into Kratix, and Resources are requested by users of the platform.

 Declarative UIs by default with Kratix: